 The best part?
 You can access everything for free with a 10-day trial.

 Udemy Course Marketplace: Udemy currently has over 7 million students and over 30,000 courses.
 This platform allows industry specialists to create their own courses and give them away for free, or sell them.
-The platform often has sales where courses cost less than advertised,but make sure you sign-up as a member and give a valid email address so that you are notified.
+The platform often has sales where courses cost $10-$15 each, but make sure you sign-up as a member and give a valid email address so that you are notified when these sales happen.

 Free Employment Guide